Case by Case: CLF is Challenging Trump in Court

 What’s at stake: Communities across New England were hobbled when the Trump administration suddenly canceled grants meant to address the health and climate effects of pollution and other hazards.
 The termination leaves many programs unable to continue the critical work to improve the lives of their constituents.

-What we’re doing: CLF has filed a “friend of the court” legal brief in federal court in the case of Appalachian Voices v.
-EPA on behalf of 17 community-based organizations and local governments whose grants were unlawfully terminated.
-The brief supports a motion to restore funding while litigation proceeds – and lays bare the devastating impact these cuts have had on frontline communities.
+What we’re doing: In July 2025, CLF filed a “friend of the court” legal brief in federal court in the case of Appalachian Voices v.
+EPA on behalf of 17 community-based organizations and individuals whose grants were unlawfully terminated.
+The brief supported a motion to restore funding while litigation proceeded.
+The case was dismissed at the district court level and is currently on appeal before the DC Circuit.
+Plaintiff’s motion for an injunction pending appeal was denied.
+We await further opportunities to provide amicus support in response to the devastating impact these cuts have had on frontline communities.